AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 >* The ability to share a project in this way can be disabled by the Analytics administrator, as described in [Preferences](/help/analyze/analysis-workspace/user-preferences.md).
 If you can't share a project as described in this section, your Analytics administrator has disabled this ability.
 >
 >* Projects with more than 14 expanded visualizations can't be shared with people who don't have access to Adobe Analytics.
+>
+>* Users you share with can view any filters that were applied to the project during [curation](curate.md).
+>
+>* Users you share with can change the project date range.
+The date range you set for the project is shown by default.

 To share an Analysis Workspace project with people who don't have access to Adobe Analytics: